The Buzz podcast

-A podcast by and for ASU College of Integrative Sciences and Arts students and prospective students, The Buzz is a good-natured source for real talk and an insiders' look into everyday experiences in CISA!
+The CISA Buzz is a podcast "for students and by students" brought to you by the ASU College of Integrative Sciences and Arts.
+The Buzz is a good-natured source for real-talk and an insiders' look into everyday experiences in CISA!

 Pilot episodes were launched in spring 2020 with hosts Gerry West (the brilliantly insightful yet always chill Recruiting, Outreach and Engagement associate director), Kelley Karnes (the saavy and brutally witty Creative Services professional who's earned two degrees at ASU), and Robert Nguyen (the all-around awesome recent outstanding grad and CISA Student Ambassador).
 Early in fall 2020, students Jessica Contreras, Natalie Alexander, and Paul Gosh took over the hosting duties while Joshua Zito and Nate Boyle took over production and on-air team in spring 2021.
 Each session features student participants and a surprising array of other guests from CISA, across ASU and beyond.

 What do CISA students and faculty love about their college?
 What tips would they give to newcomers?
 Reoccuring segments include "Sips of the Day," "Hacks I Wish I'd Known," and "Listen with Us."

 Where to listen: